“Eleri is very knowledgeable and quick to respond. She gives really great advice and representation.”

 Eleri has a busy and varied practice across the range of housing law matters.
 She is ranked in Chambers and Partners and has experience in the County Court, High Court and Court of Appeal litigation.

 Eleri’s practice encompasses homelessness cases, judicial review, unlawful eviction, possession proceedings, and anti-social behaviour injunctions.
 She has also acted in complex injunction matters under the Protection from Harassment Act 1997 in the housing context.
-She has a particular interest in homelessness and is regularly instructed in judicial review claims involving applications for interim relief.
+She has a particular interest in homelessness and a strong judicial review practice including those involving applications for interim relief.
 She has substantial experience with statutory homelessness appeals.
 Eleri undertakes extensive drafting and advisory work and particularly welcomes cases involving public law challenges, matters arising under the Equality Act 2010.
 Earlier experience as a Senior Debt Adviser enables her to find creative solutions to broader issues facing clients.

 Notable recent cases include: